Can I withdraw cash from a credit card?

 This is often the best option if you need a decent amount of cash.

 Money transfer cards let you move money from the card to your bank account.
 You get 0% interest for 6 to 21 months (depending on the card).
 You pay a one-time fee (usually 3%).
-Then you can take the money from your bank using your debit card for free.
+Then you can withdraw the money from your bank using your debit card for free.

 This is much cheaper than a cash advance if you need more money and can pay it back within the 0% period.